 Talk about getting out of your comfort zone!
 But what a joy it was to walk around the tiny alleys in Shanghai and play 3 or 4 songs, then walk to another corner and do the same.
 EVERY time we played crowds stopped.
 And not just 5 or 10 people.
 At least 25-30 each time & a lot of times 50-60.
 And who know how many camera’s have our “mugs” on them!
 I love that about the Chinese and how they get so excited and take photos of everything.
 We even made money.
 The 1st night we made enough to have a feast at an amazing Japanese restaurant.
 The 2nd night photos of the group playing on the subway made a blog and eventually landed us on the front page of the Shanghai Post on the internet!
 It was retweeted over and over and eventually the Chinese government chimed in!
 They said to look at this as an example of what not to do on the subway and to make sure to follow the rules!
 Gotta love it!

+There is no better feeling that representing your city.
+Being from one of the most creative and vibrant cities in the world is something I am proud of.
+Being able to grow up in Austin and then be a music ambassador is something I’ll cherish forever.
 I had the privilege of meeting members of the Foreign affairs office in Shanghai.
 My involvement in The House of Songs and the numerous meetings and events with City and State officials, diplomats, ambassadors, etc really prepared me to talk about collaborative possibilities between the 2 creative cities.
 I was also fortunate to be escorted to the National Flag Museum in Shanghai.
 I was treated like royalty and I owe a lot to Troy Campbell & Don Pitts for these opportunities.